Milford on Sea: All Saints' Church

 The oldest building in Milford is All Saints' Church.
 The earliest parts of the structure are probably true Norman-era (early 12th century) work from a preceding church.
 A south aisle was added around 1170.
 In the 13th century the church was more than trebled in size and brought to its present plan.
 This work, which occurred in stages, included the north façade and tower, the chancel, and north and south chapels.
+The work was funded by Isabel de Forz, 8th Countess of Devon.
 The tower has a later, short recessed spire.
+The north aisle was rebuilt in the mid-1850s and the church's current pulpit was added in around 1920.
+William Saville-Kent is buried here, his grave decorated with a variety of fossilised sponges.

 The ecclesiastical parish still includes the chapelry or united benefice of Everton and the locality of Keyhaven where water dominates the land in the east.

 Governance

 An electoral ward in the name of Milford exists.
 At the 2011 Census the population of this ward was 4,838.

 The district, for most hard communal infrastructure, education and social care (amongst other functions) is in Hampshire County Council's area.